d3x0r/STFRPhysics/AI/Revised/displacement_dynamics_paper.md

 The coupling is bidirectional.
 Excitation energy sources displacement; displacement reshapes the transport geometry that governs excitation dynamics.
 In the general case, the two layers must be solved together: moving sources change the displacement, and the changing displacement modifies the source trajectories.

 In the static and weak-field regimes, however, this coupling decouples into a one-way hierarchy.
 When the source is stationary, the displacement layer reduces to a Poisson equation that is solved once for the given energy distribution.
 The resulting \(\Sigma(r)\) sets a fixed background geometry, and the excitation layer then evolves on that background without modifying it.
 The two layers do not iterate.
-This static decoupling is what makes the equilibrium geometry tractable: the source sits at rest, its energy distribution sources \(\Sigma(r)=d^2/(2r)\), and the resulting displacement geometry is the equilibrium form \(D(r,d)\) already established.
+This static decoupling is what makes the equilibrium geometry tractable: the source sits at rest, its energy distribution sources \(\Sigma(R)=GM/(c^2R)=\ell_M/(2R)=d^2/(2\ell_0R)\), and the resulting displacement geometry is the equilibrium form \(D(R,d)\) already established.

 The same decoupling extends to test excitations on a static background.
 A planet orbiting the Sun moves within the Sun's fixed displacement geometry.
 The planet's own displacement is negligible compared to the Sun's, so it does not modify the background.
 The displacement layer is solved once for the dominant source; the excitation layer provides the orbit equation on that fixed background.
 All of the weak-field results developed in this paper — Mercury precession, Shapiro delay, light deflection, and the GPB geodetic and frame-drag measurements — belong to this decoupled regime.

 The layers re-couple when comparable-mass sources move and accelerate in each other's displacement fields.
 A compact binary system, where each body's displacement significantly affects the other's trajectory and the trajectories in turn modify the displacement, requires the full retarded integral with both layers evolving together.
 That strong-coupling regime is the frontier beyond the present paper.

-### 5.2 The displacement layer: retarded integral form
+### 4.2 The displacement layer: retarded integral form

 The natural variable for the displacement layer is the cumulative displacement \(\Sigma(\mathbf{x},t)\) rather than the local displacement factor \(D\).
 The reason is the same one already seen in the static theory: \(D-1\) carries the local \(1/r^2\) field-strength structure, while \(\Sigma\) carries the accumulated \(1/r\) structure that governs clock-rate, propagation, and weak-field dynamics.

-The retarded map of Section 4, written as an explicit integral, gives
+The retarded map of Section 3.3, written as an explicit integral, gives

 \[
 \Sigma(\mathbf{x},t)=\frac{G}{c^2}\int\frac{\rho_{\mathrm{LC}}(\mathbf{x}',t_r)}{|\mathbf{x}-\mathbf{x}'|}\,d^3x',